Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 Hill’s Prescription Diet i/d Dog Food is low fat to help dogs with digestive issues, and it was developed by veterinarians and nutritionists.
 It contains prebiotic fibers that aid in the growth of good bacteria in the gut, and it also has ginger that helps soothe any irritation of the GI tract.
 It also includes omega-3 fatty acids for the skin and coat, along with antioxidants.

-The flaws include that it needs veterinary authorization, and it’s expensive.
+The downsides are that it needs veterinary authorization, and it’s expensive.
 Sometimes, the pâté can be a little dry.
-The texture can be inconsistent.
+The texture can also be inconsistent.

 Pros